Reviews You Can Rely On

 As one of the least expensive models we tested, our testers were not surprised to find that the Exerpeutic Folding exercise bike was light on features, and it earned a below-average score in this metric.
 While it is a relatively basic model, it does have a few user-friendly features that help to enhance the exercise experience.
 That said, it doesn't hold a candle to the more expensive competition in this metric.

-One of the Exerpeutic Folding's most useful features is right in the name.
-This bike folds for storage or when not in use and cuts its overall footprint by nearly half.
+One of the most useful features of Exerpeutic Folding is right in the name.
+This bike folds for storage or when not in use, cutting its overall footprint by nearly half.
 This is especially useful for those with limited space.
-It also has transport wheels on the front stabilizer that make it easy to roll across hard floors surfaces.
-Those who like to keep their phone at arms reach will also be glad to know that it has a small sleeve on the frame that can fit most modern smartphones.
-The bike also has two large padded handles that encircle the computer/display, which is helpful for mounting and dismounting or resting your hands while you're spinning away the hours.
+It also has transport wheels on the front stabilizer, making it easy to roll across hard floor surfaces.
+Those who like to keep their phone at arm's reach will also be glad to know that it has a small sleeve on the frame that can fit most modern smartphones.
+The bike also has two large padded handles that encircle the computer/display, which helps mount and dismount or rest your hands while spinning away the hours.
 The handles are also home to the heart rate sensors.
 By gripping the handles over the heart rate sensors, the machine can read and display your approximate heart rate as one of the modes on the display screen.

-exerpeutic folding magnetic upright bike with pulse budget exercise bike review - a fair amount of assembly required, but less time-consuming than some.
+exerpeutic folding magnetic upright bike with pulse - a fair amount of assembly required, but less time-consuming than some.

 A fair amount of assembly required, but less time-consuming than some.